 How should wrestling shoes fit?

-When it comes to finding the perfect wrestling shoe, how it fits is one of the most important, if not the most important factor.
-Wrestling shoes should fit firmly at the heel and should have a bit of room in the toe box for when your feet expand as you move and compete.
+When it comes to finding the perfect wrestling shoe, how it fits is one of the most important, if not the most important, factors.
+Wrestling shoes should fit firmly at the heel and have a bit of room in the toe box for when your feet expand as you move and compete.

 You also want to make sure your toes don’t hit against the front of the shoe or curl up when making quick movements.
 The uppers of wrestling shoes should hold your foot snugly while providing enough flexibility so your feet can move freely, enabling you to perform at your best.